CarnegieLearningInc/DocGrapher/README.md

 #### Research Project

 Research code often has several non-desirable features:
-* Many small utilities that are focused on a specific, narrow task (e.g., data cleanup, analysis)
+* Many small utilities are each focused on a specific, narrow task (e.g., data cleanup, analysis)
 * Many variations of the same task, each specialized for different data sets, are separated out into individual files.

 Suppose a researcher, Steve, comes to a project that Bob and Rob have been working on.
 Bob wrote the initial code, called `best_analysis_ever`.
 Later on, Rob found the `best_analysis_ever` and, agreeing that this analysis was great, tried to apply it to his new dataset.
 Unfortunately, Rob found a few errors in Bob's code.
 He fixed them for this new analysis, though he didn't bubble the changes up to the initial file for fear of breaking things in the original analysis (and Rob was on a tight deadline).